Aerial view of Grace Bay in the Turks and Caicos

 Aerial view of Turtle Cove at dusk

-Turtle Cove on the central north coast was where the tourism industry began on Providenciales in the 1970s, with the construction of the Third Turtle Inn.
+Turtle Cove on the central north coast is where the tourism industry began on Providenciales in the 1970s with the construction of the Third Turtle Inn.

-Providenciales is the third largest island in the Turks and Caicos and has a total landmass of approximately 37 square miles (98 km sq).
-The length from end to end is about 17 miles (27 km), and the width ranges from 1.5 miles (2.5 km) to 8 miles (12 km).
-The 2012 Census reported a population of 23,769.
+Providenciales is the third largest island in the Turks and Caicos and has a total landmass of approximately 37 square miles (98 km²).
+The length from end to end is about 15 miles (24 km), and the width ranges from 1.5 miles (2.5 km) to 8 miles (13 km).
+Providenciales has a population of 47,720 people, according to a 2022 estimate.

 Much of the island’s development, including the tourism enclaves of Grace Bay, Leeward, Long Bay, the Bight, and Turtle Cove, is found in the eastern and central regions of the island.

-The western half of Providenciales remains largely undeveloped, and is home to several protected areas, including the Frenchman’s Creek and Pigeon Pond Nature Reserve, the Northwest Point Pond Nature Reserve, and the Chalk Sound National Park.
+The western half of Providenciales remains largely undeveloped, though luxury villas and developments can be found in the Sapodilla Bay and Chalk Sound areas.
+Western Providenciales is home to several protected areas, including the Frenchman’s Creek and Pigeon Pond Nature Reserve, the Northwest Point Pond Nature Reserve, and Chalk Sound National Park.

 Aerial photo of The Sands resort on Grace Bay Beach